nhejazi/haldensify/paper/paper.md

 conditional density to be evaluated at new values of the variable of interest and its conditioning set and the latter to visualize the resultant estimators along the regularization trajectory.
-The `ipw_shift()` function is accompanied by a corresponding `confint()` method to generate confidence intervals for the IPW estimates.
-The custom S3 classes returned by each of these functions have custom `print()` methods to allow for the results to be easily evaluated.
-Several internal utility functions, including, for example, `cv_haldensify()`, `map_hazard_to_density()`, and `selector_dcar()` implement core aspects of the conditional density estimation and nonparametric IPW estimation methodology.
+The `ipw_shift()` function is accompanied by a corresponding `confint()` method to easily generate confidence intervals around the IPW point estimates.
+The S3 classes returned by both of these functions have custom `print()` methods to allow for their results to be easily inspected.
+Several internal utility functions, including, for example, `cv_haldensify()`, `map_hazard_to_density()`, and `selector_dcar()`, implement core aspects of the conditional density estimation and nonparametric IPW estimation methodology.

 # Availability